How to Become a CAPS Provider

 - Submitting required paperwork (e.g., CAPS provider agreement, form W9, child care rates, direct deposit form)

 There are many benefits to being a CAPS provider.
-Most importantly, by participating in CAPS, child care programs demonstrate their commitment to ensuring families with lower incomes have equal access to high-quality early learning environments.
-In addition, CAPS providers who earn a one-, two-, or three-star rating in Quality Rated are eligible for tiered reimbursement, which provides a quality bonus of 10%, 20%, or 40% of the net reimbursement amount (after family fee).
+Most importantly, participating in CAPS demonstrates a child care program’s commitment to ensuring that families with lower incomes have equal access to high-quality early learning environments.
+Also, CAPS providers who earn a one-, two-, or three-star rating in Quality Rated are eligible for tiered reimbursement, which provides a quality bonus of 10%, 20%, or 40% of the net reimbursement amount (after family fee).
 To learn more about tiered reimbursement, see the Quality Rated Program Manual.
-Two- and three-star Quality Rated providers also may have the opportunity to apply for Quality Rated Subsidy Grants (which provide steady funding for a fixed number of eligible children) as those grants become available.

 CAPS providers can bill weekly for CAPS services and receive payment via ACH transfer.
-Most providers use the online billing portal which allows for faster processing and payment, but paper invoices are also an option.
-Payments are generally issued within 5-10 days of when the invoice was received.
+Most providers use the online billing portal that allows for faster processing and payment, but paper invoices are also an option.
+Payments are usually issued within 5-10 days of when the invoice was received.

-To learn more, visit About CAPS, CAPS Funding Model or Policies and Procedures.
-You can also call Maximus at 877-755-6522, visit the CAPS provider portal or send a message to CAPS via the online Contact Us form.
+To learn more about becoming a CAPS provider, click here to review the CAPS Provider Handbook.
+For additional information on CAPS, visit About CAPS, CAPS Funding Model, or Policies and Procedures.
+You can also call Maximus at 877-755-6522, visit the CAPS provider portal, or send a message to CAPS via the online Contact Us form.
+Quality Rated eligible providers must be star rated by December 31, 2021 in order to participate in the CAPS program.
+To learn more about eligible child care providers, see the CAPS Participating Providers Policy.